amlaffoon/DW_ratings_repo/readme.md

 Displays a table/database of Doctor Who episodes since 2005, with title and season.
 Users can select individual episodes to submit a rating (out of 10) and optional comment.
-Agreggate ratings are displayed.
+Agreggate ratings are then displayed.
 Users can also utilize the search bar to filter the table if they are looking for a specific episode.

 Also: sort by popularity?